niclaz/bartendro/ROADMAP.md

    * included: raspi-config already run (setting Wifi country to ES/Spain)
    * included: all files from the repo
    * included: username & passwd + wifi SSID & password of AP
 6. Test if this works for Raspberry Pi 5
+7. Better logging
+   * write verbose logs to file (rotate logs?)
+   * in admin UI, show logs from file
+   * option to show raspberrypi system/kernel logs as well